Defence Information Infrastructure

 Defence Information Infrastructure (DII) is a secure military network owned by the United Kingdom's Ministry of Defence MOD.
 It is used by all branches of the armed forces, including the Royal Navy, British Army and Royal Air Force as well as MOD civil servants.
 It reaches to deployed bases and ships at sea, but not to aircraft in flight.

-The partnership developing DII is called the Atlas Consortium and is made up of DXC Technology (formerly EDS), Fujitsu, Airbus Defence and Space (formerly EADS Defence & Security) and CGI (formerly Logica).
+In 2000, the MOD began to plan the systems replacement project.
+In March 2005, the MOD gave a contract to the Atlas Consortium, with EDS as prime contractor, for installation and management over 10 years.
+That has developed into a consortium made up of DXC Technology (formerly EDS), Fujitsu, Airbus Defence and Space (formerly EADS Defence & Security) and CGI (formerly Logica).

 Starting in May 2016, MOD users of DII begin to migrate to the New Style of IT within the defence to be known as MODNET; again supported by ATLAS.

 Overview

 DII supports 2,000 MOD sites with some 150,000 terminals (desktops and laptops) and 300,000 user accounts.
 It is designed to offer a high level of resilience, flexibility, and security in the provision of connectivity from ‘business space to battlespace’ in MOD offices in the UK, bases overseas, at sea, and on the front line.
 It aims to rationalise and improve IT provision for the defence sector in the 21st century; involving a major culture change for MOD users and their ways of working through a structure of shared working areas with controlled security and access.
 It should provide a records management system and search facility together with a range of office services.
 It hosts several hundred COTS (commercial off-the-shelf) and bespoke MOD applications from a range of suppliers judged to meet the required security standards.
 The network handles alphanumeric data, graphics, and video.
 The system carries information from Restricted to above-Secret levels, but users are able to see only the data and applications for which they are authorised.